meerapatelmd/metaorite/README.md

 # metaorite Package
 Query a Postgres Instance of the UMLS Metathesaurus.
-For MySQL5.5, see the metaoriteSQL package.
+Annotations sourced from the UMLS Documentation are also provided to help the user interpret the fields for various use cases.
+For MySQL5.5, see the [metaoriteSQL package](https://github.com/meerapatelmd/metaoriteSQL).

 ## Prerequisites
-UMLS Metathesaurus can be instantiated using the setupMetathesaurus Package.
+Use [setupMetathesaurus Package](https://github.com/meerapatelmd/setupMetathesaurus) to instantiate your instance.

 ## Code of Conduct